Ramapough Mountain Indians: Petition for recognition

+Earlier exonym

-Until the 1970s, the group was frequently referred to as the Jackson Whites, a derogatory term, which, according to legend, was either from the name of the Jackson White heirloom potato or shorthand for "Jacks and Whites", reflecting their multiracial ancestry.
+The Ramapo people were often referred to historically as the Jackson Whites, a term which they regard as being derogatory, and according to legend, was either from the name of the Jackson White heirloom potato or a distortion of Jacks and Whites, referring to their multiracial ancestry.

-In part because of the people's claimed multiracial ancestry, the outside community assumed they were descendants of runaway and freed slaves ("Jacks" in slang) and whites.
-Over time, the latter were believed to have included Dutch settlers (reflected in surnames common among the people) and later, Hessian soldiers, German mercenaries who had fought for the British during the American Revolution; that is, people who were considered suspect by the dominant British Americans.
+Partly because of the people's multiracial ancestry, some assumed they were descendants of runaway or freed slaves ("Jacks" in slang) and Caucasians.
+Over time, the latter were believed to have included Dutch settlers (represented by surnames common among the people) and later, Hessian soldiers (German mercenaries who had fought for the British during the American Revolution); that is, people who were considered suspect by the dominant British Americans.
 The people supposedly fled to frontier areas of the mountains after the end of the Revolutionary War.
-Thousands of escaped slaves had gone to British-occupied New York City on the promise of freedom.
-Some left the city for more isolated areas to escape capture after the war.
-There is no documentation of slaves, freed or runaway, nor of Hessian soldiers' marrying into the tribe.
+Thousands of escaped slaves had gone to British-occupied New York City on the promise of freedom, and some left the city for more isolated areas to escape capture after the war.
+There is not any documentation of slaves, freed or runaway, nor of Hessian soldiers' marrying into the tribe.

-The group rejects "Jacks" and "Jackson Whites" and their associated legends as pejorative labels.
+The group rejects this name and its associated legends as pejorative.
 On July 30, 1880, The Bergen Democrat was the first newspaper to print the term Jackson Whites.
 A 1911 article noted it was used as a title of contempt.
-Instead, they called themselves "The Mountain People."
+Instead, they called themselves "The Mountain People".

-The New Jersey historian David S. Cohen, argued in his doctoral dissertation at Princeton that the old stories were legends, not history.
-He wrote that the legend was "the continuing vehicle for the erroneous and derogatory stereotype of the Mountain People."
-He claims that some of the group's ancestors were multiracial, free Afro-Dutch who had migrated from lower Manhattan to the frontier and become landowners in the Tappan Patent in the seventeenth century.
+The New Jersey historian David S. Cohen, who wrote his doctoral dissertation at Princeton about the Ramapough Mountain people, has confirmed that the old stories were legends, not history.
+He said the legend was untrue and was "the continuing vehicle for the erroneous and derogatory stereotype of the Mountain People".
+He claims that some of the group's ancestors were multiracial, free Afro-Dutch who had migrated from lower Manhattan to the frontier and become landowners in the Tappan Patent during the seventeenth century.